 Today, we have over 20,000 volunteers and 201 branches across the UK and Republic of Ireland.
-And every six seconds, a Samaritan responds to a call for help.
+And every seven seconds, a Samaritan responds to a call for help.
 Our 24-hour listening service has come to be what Chad first envisioned – and more.

 In 2017, we reached more than half a million people through our work in local communities.
 And we’re working in schools, prisons, hospitals and communities, and have a long-running partnership with Network Rail to reduce suicides on the railways.